vsrinivas/fuchsia/system/uapp/install-fuchsia/README.md

 ## Limitations

-The installer is substantially limited in flexibility as it is considered a bridge solution until a more robust, shipping solution for install and referesh can be developed.
+The installer is substantially limited in flexibility as it is considered a bridge solution until a more robust, shipping solution for install and refresh can be developed.
 There will be improvements made to the installer before it is retired, but the investment budget for this component is limited.